konnektr-io/db-query-operator/README.md

       }
   }
   ```
+* `statusUpdateQueryTemplate` (string, optional): A Go template string for an SQL query that updates the status of the resource in the database after reconciliation.
   * **Template Context:** The template receives a map with the following structure for the status update query:

   ```go